FRAIBERG & PERNIE

 Key Takeaways

-• Most DUI cases are influenced early
+• Most DUI cases are influenced early in the process.

-• Evidence often determines outcomes
+• Evidence often determines the outcome.

-• License issues should be addressed immediately
+• Driver’s license issues should be addressed immediately.

-• Constitutional issues matter
+• Constitutional protections matter.

-• Early strategy creates leverage
+• Early preparation frequently creates opportunities.

 Speak With Michigan DUI Lawyer Matthew Fraiberg

-If you were arrested for:
+If you have been arrested for:

 • DUI

-• High BAC DUI
+• High-BAC DUI

 • Felony DUI

-• Implied consent violations
+• Implied-consent violations

 Act quickly.